STOLYPIN: It isn’t the ‘Usual Suspect' who is really 'weaponising gas'

 The morality

 What, though, is the sin here?
 First of all, Russia has no moral duty to provide more gas whenever the West wants it.
 So long as they observe their contractual obligations, the rest is simple market economics.
-To be sure, it would be very convenient for everyone else if Moscow were willing and able to increase the supply, but considering the continued grip of Western sanctions on Russia, as well as the barrage of sanctimonious critiques (which, to be fair, it is not that the current regime doesn’t deserve - but which are not levelled against other regimes which may deserve it even more), should we expect Putin to go out of his way to do us a favour?
+To be sure, it would be very convenient for everyone else if Moscow were willing and able to increase the supply, but considering the continued grip of Western sanctions on Russia, as well as the barrage of sanctimonious critiques (which, to be fair, it is not that the current regime doesn’t deserve, but which are not levelled against other regimes which may deserve it even more), should we expect Putin to go out of his way to do us a favour?

-Are the US and Qatari LNG suppliers who eagerly pivoted to service the seemingly-insatiable Asian market also being castigated as malign market manipulators and profiteers?
-The question is, of course, rhetorical: of course not.
+Are the US and Qatari LNG suppliers who eagerly pivoted to service the seemingly insatiable Asian market also being castigated as malign market manipulators and profiteers?
+The question is naturally rhetorical: of course not.

 Besides, how far could Putin help, so long as Nord Stream 2 remains locked in regulatory limbo?
 It is clear that there is more capacity in the pipelines which cross Ukraine.
 However, Moscow is understandably reluctant to pay Kyiv more transit fees.
 More to the point, those pipelines largely connect to legacy gas fields in the Nadym-Pur-Taz (NPT) region in West Siberia, whose capacity is in decline and which must prioritise local needs.